KeLLs-Link/docker/docker.md

 if you are in a windows terminal (powershell), you should use `set` instead of `format` to define environment variable.
 ![image](./screenshots/dockerpsformated.png)

+## Docker Volumes
+Docker volumes allows us to share data. this could be files & folders.
+You can create a volume through the container and file system.

+- Volumes allows us to share data between host and containers.

+- Volumes also allows us to share data between containers.

+The way it works is that; say you have a container running on a host. so you need to create a volume which allows you to share data between the host and container and vice-versa.

+Let's say we add a file in our host machine, this file will also appear in the actual container inside of the volume.
+Also if you add  a file in the actual volume inside of the container, this will appear in our host operating system.
+Same  thing applies with folders.